In 2004, like the rest of the world, at Quaker House we began to learn about U. S. torture in the “War On terror.”

 And as torture information leaked out, in bits and pieces, this data was like dots.
 And connecting the dots produced lines that were like a spiderweb, and many of those lines (not all, but many) crossed and pointed to eastern North Carolina.

 There was a county airport not far from us, where a CIA front company called Aero Contractors sent “torture taxi” planes across the Atlantic, to carry detainees who were blindfolded, shackled and spread-eagled on their cabin floors, drugged and diapered for long flights to secret locations called “black sites,” and sometimes Guantanamo.
-There the unspeakable and illegal was done to them by U.S. government agents.
+In those places the unspeakable and illegal was done to them by U.S. government agents.
 This reality was supposed to stay unknown.

 But it didn’t.
 And soon, to our packed agenda of war protest, we added torture.
 There were vigils, letters, articles, a few arrests, al that sort of thing.
 Plus we organized or joined in several conferences.
 Hopes rose when the now-disgraced president who green-lighted all this malign madness left Washington in early 2009, succeeded by one who promised “Hope & Change.”